USPS carrier caught throwing package, swearing at teenager

 “The Postal Service strives to provide the best possible service to our customers each and every day.
 We apologize for any inconvenience the customer may have experienced in this specific instance.
 This is clearly unacceptable behavior that does not reflect the efforts of the thousands of professional, dedicated carriers in our workforce.
 The Postal Service cannot discuss specific employee disciplinary actions or comment on personnel matters that may impact personal privacy.
 That said, we can report that local postal management reviewed the situation and appropriate follow-up action was taken.
 We will continue to provide excellent service to this customer, as we do for all of our customers.”

-Since the incident, Lynda says the packages have not been damaged, they have been delivered on time.
-Now she says the issue is the carrier is threatening to kick her off the route and bad mouthing her to other people.
+Since the incident, Lynda said the packages have not been damaged, they have been delivered on time.
+Now, she said the issue is the carrier is threatening to kick her off the route and bad mouthing her to other people.

 “You got to protect your home and your house and where you live when you’re not there,” she said.